codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 }
 ```

-Feel free to user a different chart version and your own runtime name.
+Feel free to user a different chart version and a unique name for the Runtime.
 You can get both values for Codefresh token and account ID from the Codefresh UI as explained in the previous section.

-By default the Codefresh runtime can deploy to the cluster it is installed on.
+By default the Codefresh Runtime can deploy to the cluster it is installed on.
 You can also [use Terraform to connect additional]({{site.baseurl}}/docs/installation/gitops/managed-cluster/#add-a-managed-cluster-with-terraform) external clusters to your runtime.

-### Copy & run Helm installation command

-1. In the Codefresh UI, go to [Install Hybrid GitOps Runtime](https://g.codefresh.io/2.0/account-settings/runtimes/info/list?drawer=install-codefresh-runtime){:target="\_blank"}.
-1. Copy the command in _Step 4_ and define the values that are not automatically populated.

-{% include
-image.html
-lightbox="true"
-file="/images/runtime/hybrid-helm-quick-install-copy-values.png"
-url="/images/runtime/hybrid-helm-quick-install-copy-values.png"
-alt="Copy command with automatically populated values from UI"
-caption="Copy command with automatically populated values from UI"
-max-width="40%"
-%}

-where:
-  * `<helm-release-name>` is the name of the Helm release, and is either the default `cf-gitops-runtime`, or any custom release name that you define.
-  * `<namespace>` is the namespace in which to install the Hybrid GitOps runtime, and is either `codefresh` which is the default, or any custom name that you define.
-  * `<codefresh-account-id>` is mandatory only for _tunnel-based Hybrid GitOps Runtimes_ which is also the default access mode.
-Automatically populated by Codefresh in the command.
-  * `<codefresh-token>` is the API key, either an existing one or the new API key you generated.
-When generated, it is automatically populated in the command.
-  * `<runtime-name>` is the name of the runtime, either `codefresh` which is the default, or a custom name that you define.
-  * `<helm-repo-chart-name>` is the name of the repo in which to add the Helm chart, and is either `cf-gitops-runtime` which is the default, or any custom name you define.
-  * `--wait` waits until all the pods are up and running for the deployment.

-## Post-installation GitOps Runtime configuration
+## Optional GitOps Runtime configuration

 ### Image overrides for private registries
 If you use private registries, you need to override specific image values for the different subcharts and container images.